neuralblades/team-polls/README.md

 - Scalable to 10,000 concurrent users
 - Containerized with Docker for easy deployment
 - Rate limiting for API protection
+- Redis for caching and WebSocket scaling
+- Prometheus metrics for monitoring

 ## Tech Stack